Allow & block ads

 How to review ads using the Ad review center

-- Block this AdWords account: All ads from this AdWords account will always be blocked.
-This applies to all targeting types (contextual, interest-based, and placement).
-Blocking ads from an AdWords account may have a negative impact on your revenue.
+All ads from this Google Ads account will now always be blocked.
+This applies to all targeting types (contextual, interest-based, and placement).Note that blocking ads from a Google Ads account may have a negative impact on your revenue.

 Updates that you make to ads should take effect on your pages within a few hours.